Evolution takes time – just ask any of the scientists around the world preparing to celebrate International Darwin Day next month.

 I’m an advocate of treating what we do for a living as a career of choice, one that merits respect – have a look at my July 2016 cover story for Lucy Brazier’s Executive Secretary Magazine, or almost any article I’ve written.

-This month, my Real Careers series is focusing on the ongoing evolution of the administrative profession, and dismantling preconceived perceptions of the role.
-Popular culture has historically presented frustrating stereotypes of admin. professionals, and that continues to this day.
+This month, my Real Careers series is focusing on the ongoing evolution of the assistant career, and dismantling preconceived perceptions of the role.
+Popular culture has historically presented frustrating stereotypes of assistants, and that continues to this day.
 Some people are slow to shift their perspectives.

 Run and Get Me Coffee